Skip to main content

 2. Copy the Client ID from the Essentials section.
 You will use this value while setting the parameters for the collector.

-STEP 3: Setting up permissions for username & password authentication
+STEP 3: Setting up authentication

 Important